ourstudio-se/oat-db-rust/README.md

 The OAT-DB includes a sophisticated **working commit system** that enables git-like staging of changes before creating permanent commits.
 This allows you to group multiple related changes into single, logical commits with clean history.

+**Note**: Each branch automatically maintains an active working commit.
+You don't need to manually create working commits - the system ensures one is always available.

 ### Core Concepts

 - **Working Commit**: A mutable staging area where you accumulate changes before committing